Remix vs Next.js Comparison

 revalidate attribute in the result of

 Remix doesn't support ISR, but due the lack of support for SSG it's not necessary.
+If you use the Cache-Control HTTP header you can use the stale while revalidate strategy to get the same functionality as ISR.

 Server Side Rendering